akash-network/website/src/content/Blog/deploy-apps-from-github-on-akash-network-seamlessly/index.md

 To leverage this tool effectively, follow these straightforward steps:

-1. **Configure Environment Variables**: Adjust the SDL (Service Deployment Language) file to include your project specifics.
+1. **Configure Environment Variables**: Adjust the SDL (Stack Definition Language) file to include your project specifics.
 Key environment variables like `REPO_URL` and `BRANCH_NAME` need to be set to align with your repository details.

 2. **Customize the Build Settings**: For projects that don’t fit the conventional build paths or commands, you can easily add custom configurations like `BUILD_DIRECTORY` and `BUILD_COMMAND`.